Irish Cream Pistachio Cream Puffs (video)

 - 1 cup all-purpose flour

-- 4 large eggs
+- 4 large eggs, at room temp

 For Filling:

-- 1/2 cup shelled pistachios
+- 1 cup pistachios, shelled & roasted

-- 2 cups unsalted butter, softened
+- 2 cups unsalted butter, softened at room temp

-- 8 oz cream cheese or mascarpone
+- 8 oz cream cheese , softened at room temp

 - 1 tsp vanilla extract

-- 2 cups confectioner’s sugar
+- 3 cups powdered sugar

 For Garnish: